mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime-job-support/cpf-exceptions/cpf3011-exception.md

 ---
 title: CPF3011Exception class
+description: The exception that is thrown when TYPE not found for file {0} in library {1}

 ---

 The exception that is thrown when TYPE not found for file {0} in library {1}